samuel-melancon/samuel-melancon/README.md

 ## Featured Projects
 **Monte Carlo Simulation Projects**
 Applied probability and simulation techniques to model uncertainty and risk in the California Housing market Used Data visualization to support

 **Cryptography**
-Implemented encryption and decyrption algorithms to model uncertainty using C++ and MATLAB Mainly included logic, modular arithmetic, and data transformations
+Implemented encyrption and decryption algorithims to model uncertanity using C++ and MATLAB Focused on logic, modular arithmetic, matrices, and data transformations

 ---

 ## Career Interests